Call Us Today

 • Spend money and incur debt for reasonable and necessary living expenses for food, clothing, shelter, transportation and medical care

 One thing these authorizations have in common is the word reasonable.
 It is difficult for the Court to make blanket rules that apply to everyone.
 Why?
 Because everyone is different.
 We all have different cultures, norms, jobs, income, and estate size.
 What is reasonable for one set of spouses may differ from another set of spouses.
-If you have questions about Standing Orders and how they apply to your case, call (832) 781-0320 today.
+If you have questions about Standing Orders and how they apply to your case, talk to an experienced family law attorney in your county.

 Standing Orders are established by county.
 Harris County does not have Standing Orders.
-However, Waller County, Fort Bend County and Montgomery County do.
+However, the following counties do:

 If you reside in a county that does not have Standing Orders, there still may be a way to obtain relief.
 The Court could issue a Temporary Restraining Order (TRO) which offers the same relief as a Standing Order.
 Remember, in family law, a TRO is a list of actions that a party is prohibited from taking – not an order that states a Party can’t come into the marital home or that a Party must stay a certain distance away from the Other Party (that is a Protective Order).
 In most cases, a TRO is joint and mutual, meaning it applies to both Parties.
 A TRO is a good option, however it is only valid for 14 days and can be extended another 14 days.